 Let’s time-travel back to 1957.
 The world was cast into the “Space Race” with the launch of Sputnik 1, the first artificial satellite.
 In America, Jailhouse Rock was climbing the charts, while Elvis purchased Graceland.
 Frisbees first hit the market and The Music Man opened on Broadway.
 (You can read our article about the composer here.)
 While all of these events were taking place, here in Kansas City we were seeing the start of what would become a family tradition.
 Russ Fiorella launched his barbecue eatery with a modest menu of a few meat options. from this humble beginning, the Jack Stack Barbecue dynasty would grow.

 By the mid-1970s, the barbecue scene in Kansas City had become highly competitive.
-Jack and his wife, Delores, expanded their menu to include steaks, seafood, and signature sides to stand out from the crowd.
-He switched to Hickory wood for his smoke, which gave his meats their characteristic flavor.
-Fast forward to today, and Jack Stack has become a local chain with six locations.
+Jack and his wife, Delores, expanded his menu to include steaks, seafood, and his signature sides to stand out.
+He switched to Hickory wood for his smoke, which gave his meats their characteristic flavor. fast forward to today, and Jack Stack has become a local chain with six locations.
 The menu has also expanded and teams with appetizers, sandwiches, full plates, and family-sized platters.

 A Family Tradition

 For this article, we made a visit to Lee’s Summit location.
 Even during a mid-afternoon stop, we found the place to be busy.
 The crowd was filled with families, business gatherings, and couples out for a bite.
 We fell into the third category but it was obvious that this place draws all ages of diners.
 The upscale, relaxed vibe makes it easy to slow down and savor the experience.
 After exploring the menu, we decided that one of the family platters would offer the broadest sampling.
 With this in mind, we ordered the Roundup.